Frequently Asked Questions (FAQs)

 Are there other markets for grass pellets, in addition to energy?

-What does it cost to start up a pelleting business?
+What does it cost to start up a pelleting business with commercial-sized equipment?

 Quite a lot.
-A gross estimate for the purchase and set up of all the equipment necessary to start up a pelleting business might cost around $150,000 for used equipment.
-New equipment set up to work with baled hay might be around $400,000.
-Production costs for pelleting could be as low as $25/ton of hay.
-It may be possible to lease pelleting equipment with the option to buy.
-Cooperatively-owned equipment among neighbors is an option, this is done in Europe.
+A gross estimate for the purchase and set up of all the equipment necessary to start up a pelleting business might cost around 0,000 for used equipment.
+Production costs for pelleting have been as low as /ton of hay, with large scale equipment, but the initial investment would be several million dollars.

 Can I purchase a small-scale pelleting unit for personal use?

 Relatively small-scale, used pelleting equipment can be found for sale on the web.
-It is not clear at this time if it is economically or functionally feasible to set up a small-scale pelleting unit for occasional grass pelleting on an individual farm.
+It is probably not economically or functionally feasible to set up a small-scale pelleting unit for occasional grass pelleting on an individual farm.

 What would be the price of hay sold as biomass for pelleting?

-This will be influenced by market supply and demand of biomass vs. fossil fuels, but it is unlikely that hay prices would increase greatly even with a demand for the biomass.
+This will be influenced by market supply and demand of biomass vs. fossil fuels, but it is unlikely to be economically feasible without some form of carbon crediting.
+The actual energy value of hay is probably less than /ton.
+Mulch hay for mushrooms sells for over 0/ton.

 What is the energy value of grass pellets compared to wood or corn?